,

 How Much Do Grapes Cost?

-The cost of grapes is affected by factors such as the place you buy them from, the time of the year, whether they are organic or not, and their color.
-Plan on spending anywhere between $2 and $7 for a pound of grapes purchased from a local grocery store like Walmart.
+The average retail price is anywhere between $2 and $7 for a pound of grapes purchased from a local grocery store like Walmart.
+The grapes cost is affected by factors such as the place you buy them from, the time of the year, whether they are organic or not, and their color.

 You might also like our articles on the cost of pineapple, blueberries, and oranges.

-Another popular type of grape is the Concord grape, which is used for winemaking.
-Its cost will depend on the place where you are living and on how you are going to buy them.
-If you buy them online, you will have to pay anywhere between $2 and $5 per pound, while picking them from a local farm would cost you anywhere between $0.75 and $2.50 per pound.
+If you buy them online, the price per pound will be anywhere between $2 and $5, while picking them from a local farm would cost you anywhere between $0.75 and $2.50/pound.
 However, the more you buy at once, the less you will pay.

 In general, local wholesale clubs, like Costco or Sam’s Club have grapes for sale in three-pound plastic containers, at the same price range mentioned above.